Fast and Precise: Adjusting Planning Horizon with Adaptive Subgoal Search: Experiments

 Each of these elements improves the performance of the search, see Figure \ref{fig:ablations}.

-\textbf{{BF-\ksubs{}} with verifier.} Addition of the verifier improves the success rate of {BF-\ksubs{}}, especially on small budgets.
-The difference is particularly visible in Sokoban, where we use the longest generators (up to 8 steps).
+\textbf{{BF-\ksubs{}} with verifier.} The addition of the verifier improves the success rate of {BF-\ksubs{}}, especially on small budgets.
+The difference is particularly visible for Sokoban, where we use the longest generator distances (up to $8$ steps).
 Thus, using the verifier enables {\abbrv} to use more optimistic steps with a smaller impact on the budget.

-\textbf{MixSubS.} The next improvement is an addition of subgoal generators with various horizons, which we call MixSubS.
+\textbf{MixSubS.} The next improvement is the addition of subgoal generators with various horizons, which we call MixSubS.
 Consider a modification of {BF-\ksubs{}} that at each expand step uses a set of subgoal generators for different distances (instead of just one) and adds all the predicted states to the priority queue.
 Such an approach can leverage different planning horizons but does not explicitly prioritize using longer subgoals.
-MixSubS significantly improves the success rate over {BF-\ksubs{}}, both on small and large search graphs.
+MixSubS significantly improves the success rate over {BF-\ksubs{}}, both on small and large search graphs, however does not match \abbrv{}.

-\textbf{{\abbrv}.} To take full advantage of different subgoal distances, we prioritize the usage of futher subgoals.
-This way, for easier problem instances we can find solutions fast, while keeping asymptotic performance of planning with short subgoals for harder instances.
+\textbf{{\abbrv}.} To take full advantage of different subgoal distances, we prioritize the usage of further subgoals.
+This way, for easier problem instances, we can find solutions fast while keeping the asymptotic planning performance with short subgoals for harder instances.

-For details on the design of ablation experiments see \ref{appendix:ablations_details}.
+For details on the design of ablation experiments see Appendix \ref{appendix:ablations_details}.